-The SENDCO can be contacted at ruth.drake@greenlane.ngfl.ac.uk

-Admissions for all pupils, including those with SEND are administered through Bradford Local Authority.
-Further details of how to contact them are available on our admissions page, or from the school office.
+The SENDCO can be contacted at ruth.drake@greenlane.ngfl.ac.uk on our admissions page, or from the school office.
 For parents of pupils with an Education Health and Care Plan, this is administered by Bradford SEN Team.
 Every half term we hold a tour of the school, when parents considering the need for placement in a Designated Specialist Provision can view our school.
 Details of the next tour are available from the school office (01274 774644)